White House Highlights LATI President

 September 21, 2011

-White House Highlights President Deb Shephard and Lake Area Technical Institute as “Champions of Change”
+White House Highlights President Deb Shephard and Lake Area Technical College as “Champions of Change”

 In an increasingly competitive global economy, America’s economic strength depends upon the education and skills of its workers.
 In the coming years, nearly 8 in 10 new jobs will require higher education and workforce training.
 To meet this need, President Obama set a goal for America: to have the highest proportion of college graduates in the world by 2020.